DomWeldon/flask_ogm/docs_source/config.rst

   }

 The default graph connection's credentials can be specified in this way (so long as they are not also specified as simple top level parameters), but not accessed in this way if specified as simple credentials.
-See :ref:`graph_credentials`
+See :ref:`graph_connections`